ndmspc/ndmvr-core/README.md

 You can see example of rendered histogram at: our [Gitlab pages](https://ndmvr-aframe-af55bd.gitlab.io/hrend.html)

-This example uses **Histogram-skor** component.
+This example uses **histogram** component.
 If you want to use it in your app you can pass root json object to it via:

 - **histogram_source_url** which is part of the schema of this component.